tamarin-prover/tamarin-prover/src/011_advanced-features.md

 `O`:
 : is the oracle ranking based on the 'smart' heuristic `s`.
 It works the same as `o` but uses 'smart' instead of 'Consecutive' ranking to start with.

+`{.}`:
+: is the tactic ranking.
+As for the oracle ranking, it allows the user to provide an arbitrary ranking for the proof goals.
+The difference with the oracle is that the ranking is specified in a language native to Tamarin.
+Each tactic needs to be given a name to be called.
+For the tactic named `default`, the call would be `{default}`.
+The syntax of the tactics will be detailled below in the part `Using a tactic`.
+However, for a quick overview, a tactic is composed of several fields.
+The first one `tactic`specifies the name of the tactic and is mandatory.
+Then `presort` (optional) allows the user to choose the based ranking of the input.
+The keywords `prio` and `deprio` defines the ranks of the goals.
+They gather functions that will recognize the goals.
+The higher the prio that recognize a goal, the sooner it will be treated and the lower the deprio, the later.
+The user can choose to write as much of prio or deprio as needed.
+A tactic can also be composed of only prio or deprio.
+The functions are preimplemented and allow to reech information unavailable from oracle (the state of the system or the proof context).

 If several rankings are given for the heuristic flag, then they are employed in a round-robin fashion depending on the proof-depth.
 For example, a flag `--heuristic=ssC` always uses two times the smart ranking and then once the